 You can access database tables, views, and API resources using Data Explorer.
 In Data Explorer, select your database table (default), API resource, or view from the end point types drop-down in the Grid.

 or more information about the Data Explorer components, such as Grid, Form, and Child Grid, see the Data Explorer Components section.

 Data Explorer implements a number of heuristics based on the foreign key relationships in your database:

 - As you create child tables, a relationship between the child and the parent is created.
 This child relationship is represented as a tab in the Child Grid.

 - Data Explorer uses each parent relationship for lookups and navigations.

 CA Live API Creatoruses to introspect target (child) for an entity-type method that returns the type of the source (parent), see InsertIntoFrom System Method.

 Many databases employ surrogate keys.
-For example, the Business Logic API sample identifies a product by
+For example, the Business Logic API project sample identifies a product by

-product_number, instead of a name like hammer or shovel.
-These basic heuristics produce a usable result for child entities containing foreign keys to products, such as Lineitem.
+product_number, instead of a name like Hammer or Shovel.
+These basic heuristics produce a usable result for child tables containing foreign keys to products, such as Lineitem.
 It is not interesting to see a list of ten part-1'2, five part-2's, and so forth.
 You want to see the name of the parent row.